marijnh/Eloquent-JavaScript/18_http.md

 {{index "Access-Control-Allow-Origin header", "cross-domain request"}}

-This can be an annoying problem when building systems that wants to access several domains for legitimate reasons.
+This can be an annoying problem when building systems that want to access several domains for legitimate reasons.
 Fortunately, ((server))s can include a ((header)) like this in their ((response)) to explicitly indicate to the browser that it is okay for the request